JoseRoca/WinFBX/docs/RichEdit/CTextPara2 Class.md

 Controls whether page breaks are allowed between the paragraphs in a range.

 ```
-FUNCTION CTextPara2.SetKeepWithNext (BYVAL Value AS LONG) AS HRESULT
+FUNCTION SetKeepWithNext (BYVAL Value AS LONG) AS HRESULT
    this.SetResult(m_pTextPara2->lpvtbl->SetKeepWithNext(m_pTextPara2, Value))
    RETURN m_Result
 END FUNCTION